WordPress/gutenberg/docs/contributors/documentation/README.md

 There are two major sets of documentation for the Gutenberg project:

 1. [User documentation](https://wordpress.org/documentation/article/wordpress-block-editor/) is information on how to use the Editor as an author publishing posts.
-For contributing to user docs, follow the docs blog, or ask in the #docs Slack channel, to understand the current priorities.
+For contributing to user docs, follow the docs blog, or ask in the #docs Slack channel to understand the current priorities.
-2. [Block editor handbook](https://developer.wordpress.org/block-editor/) is everything related to the Gutenberg project including: developing, extending, and—what you are reading right now—contributing specific to Gutenberg.
+2. [Block Editor Handbook](https://developer.wordpress.org/block-editor/) is everything related to the Gutenberg project, including developing, extending, and—what you are reading right now—contributing specifically to Gutenberg.

-The rest of this document covers contributing to the block editor handbook.
+The rest of this document covers contributing to the Block Editor Handbook.

-## Block editor handbook process
+## Block Editor Handbook process

-The block editor handbook is a mix of markdown files in the `/docs/` directory of the [Gutenberg project repository](https://github.com/WordPress/gutenberg/) and generated documentation from the packages.
+The Block Editor Handbook is a mix of markdown files in the `/docs/` directory of the [Gutenberg project repository](https://github.com/WordPress/gutenberg/) and generated documentation from the packages.

-An automated job publishes the docs every 15 minutes to the [block editor handbook site](https://developer.wordpress.org/block-editor/).
+An automated job publishes the docs every 15 minutes to the [Block Editor Handbook site](https://developer.wordpress.org/block-editor/).

 See [the Git Workflow](/docs/contributors/code/git-workflow.md) documentation for how to use git to deploy changes using pull requests.
 Additionally, see the [video walk-through](https://wordpress.tv/2020/09/02/marcus-kazmierczak-contribute-developer-documentation-to-gutenberg/) and the accompanying [slides for contributing documentation to Gutenberg](https://mkaz.blog/wordpress/contribute-documentation-to-gutenberg/).

 ### Handbook structure

-The handbook is organized into four sections based on the functional types of documents.
-[The Documentation System](https://documentation.divio.com/) does a great job explaining the needs and functions of each type, but in short they are:
+The handbook is organized into five sections based on the functional types of documents.
+[The Documentation System](https://documentation.divio.com/) does a great job explaining the needs and functions of each type, but in short, they are:

--   **Getting started tutorials** - full lessons that take learners step by step to complete an objective, for example the [create a block tutorial](/docs/getting-started/create-block/README.md).
+- **Getting Started** - full lessons that take learners step by step to complete an objective, for example, the [create a block tutorial](/docs/getting-started/create-block/README.md).
--   **How to guides** - short lessons specific to completing a small specific task, for example [how to add a button to the block toolbar](/docshow-to-guides/format-api/README.md).
+- **How-to Guides** - short lessons specific to completing a small specific task, for example, [how to add a button to the block toolbar](/docshow-to-guides/format-api/README.md).
--   **Reference guides** - API documentation, purely functional descriptions,
+- **Reference Guides** - API documentation, purely functional descriptions.
 - **Explanations** - longer documentation focused on learning, not a specific task.
+- **Contributor Guides** – documentation on how to contribute to the Gutenberg project.

 ### Templates

 A [how to guide template](https://raw.githubusercontent.com/WordPress/gutenberg/trunk/docs/contributors/documentation/how-to-guide-template.md) is available to provide a common structure to guides.
-If starting a new how to guide, copy the markdown from the template to get started.
+If starting a new how-to guide, copy the markdown from the template to get started.

-The template is based on examples from The Good Docs Project, see their [template repository for additional examples](https://github.com/thegooddocsproject/templates) to help you create quality documentation.
+The template is based on examples from The Good Docs Project.
+See their [template repository for additional examples](https://github.com/thegooddocsproject/templates) to help you create quality documentation.

 ### Update a document

-To update an existing page:
+To update an existing document:

-1. Check out the gutenberg repository.
+1. Check out the Gutenberg repository.
-2. Create a branch to work, for example `docs/update-contrib-guide`.
+2. Create a new branch, for example, `docs/update-example-doc`.
 3. Make the necessary changes to the existing document.
 4. Commit your changes.
 5. Create a pull request using the [\[Type\] Developer Documentation](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Developer%20Documentation) label.

-### Create a new document
+### Add a new document

-To add a new document requires a working JavaScript development environment to build the documentation, see the [JavaScript build setup documentation](/docs/how-to-guides/javascript/js-build-setup.md):
+Adding a new document requires a working JavaScript development environment to build the documentation.
+See the [JavaScript build setup documentation](/docs/how-to-guides/javascript/js-build-setup.md).
+Once you're set up:

+1. Check out the Gutenberg repository.
+2. Create a new branch, for example, `docs/add-example-doc`.
-1. Create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/HEAD/docs) folder, use lower-case, no spaces, if needed a dash separator, and `.md` extension.
+3. Create a Markdown file in the [docs](https://github.com/WordPress/gutenberg/tree/HEAD/docs) folder, use lower-case, no spaces, a dash separator if needed, and `.md` extension.
-2. Add content, all documents require one and only H1 tag, using markdown notation.
+4. Add content.
+All documents require one and only H1 tag, using markdown notation.
-3. Add document entry to the [toc.json](https://github.com/WordPress/gutenberg/blob/HEAD/docs/toc.json) hierarchy, see existing entries for format.
+5. Add a document entry to the [toc.json](https://github.com/WordPress/gutenberg/blob/HEAD/docs/toc.json) hierarchy.
+See existing entries for format.
+6. Run `npm run docs:build` to update `manifest.json`.
+7. Commit `manifest.json` along with the other updated and new files.
+8. Create a pull request using the [\[Type\] Developer Documentation](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Developer%20Documentation) label.

+If you forget to run `npm run docs:build`, your PR will fail the static analysis check since the `manifest.json` file is an uncommitted local change that must be committed.

+### Remove a document

+Removing a document requires a working JavaScript development environment to build the documentation.
+See the [JavaScript build setup documentation](/docs/how-to-guides/javascript/js-build-setup.md).
+Once you're set up:

+1. Check out the Gutenberg repository.
+2. Create a new branch, for example, `docs/remove-example-doc`.
+3. Delete the document `.md` file.
+4. Remove the document's entry from the [toc.json](https://github.com/WordPress/gutenberg/blob/HEAD/docs/toc.json) hierarchy.
-4. Run `npm run docs:build` to update `manifest.json`.
+5. Run `npm run docs:build` to update `manifest.json`.
-5. Commit `manifest.json` with other files updated.
+6. Commit `manifest.json` along with the other changes.
+7. Create a pull request using the [\[Type\] Developer Documentation](https://github.com/WordPress/gutenberg/labels/%5BType%5D%20Developer%20Documentation) label.

-If you forget to run, `npm run docs:build` your PR will fail the static analysis check, since the `manifest.json` file is an uncommitted local change that must be committed.
+If you forget to run `npm run docs:build`, your PR will fail the static analysis check since the `manifest.json` file is an uncommitted local change that must be committed.

+<div class="callout callout-alert">Unlike updating or adding documentation, removing pages requires an additional step.
+Once your PR has been approved and merged, a contributor with Editor-level permissions to the Block Editor Handbook website must manually delete the page.
+A <a href="https://github.com/WordPress/gutenberg/blob/trunk/.github/CODEOWNERS#L2">documentation code owner</a> can assist you with this step.
+Ping them directly in the PR.</div>

-### Documenting Packages
+### Documenting packages

 Package documentation is generated automatically by the documentation tool by pulling the contents of the README.md file located in the root of the package.
-Sometimes however, it is preferable to split the contents of the README out into smaller, easier to read portions.
+Sometimes, however, it is preferable to split the contents of the README into smaller, easier-to-read portions.

 This can be accomplished by creating a `docs` directory in the package and adding `toc.json` file that contains references other markdown files also contained in the `docs` directory.
 The `toc.json` file should contain an array of pages to be added as sub-pages of the main README file.
 The formatting follows the [`manifest.json`](https://github.com/WordPress/gutenberg/blob/HEAD/docs/manifest.json) file that is generated automatically.

 In order for these pages to be nested under the main package name, be sure to set the `parent` property correctly.
-See the example below that adds child pages to the [`@wordpress/create-block` section](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/).
+See the example below that adds child pages to the [`@wordpress/create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) section.

 ```json
 [